nooblag/nerdwiki/Migration.md

 30 17 * * * cronic /location/of/backup/make
 ```

-Also set another cronjob to cleanup any sqldumps that are over certain age.
-One on server side to cleanup every 14 days, another on remote side to cleanup maybe every two months.
-Time starts at 7:13pm.
-Make sure this is very much after *./backup/make* can be finished.
+Also set another cronjob to cleanup any sqldumps every day that are over certain age.
+Run each day to remove files that are say two weeks old on server side and then on the backup side perhaps cleanup files over 2 months old.
+Time for cleanup starts at 7:13pm to make sure this is very much after *./backup/make* can be finished.

-Example -- 7:13pm, on 1st and 15th days of each month:

-`13 19 1,15 * * cronic find /location/of/backup/*.tar.gz -mtime +14 -delete`
+`13 19 * * * cronic find /location/of/backup/*.tar.gz -mtime +14 -delete`

-Example -- 7:15pm, on 1st day of every other month (*/2):

-`13 19 1 */2 * cronic find /location/of/backup/*.tar.gz -mtime +60 -delete`

 ##### If you get 'sdin not tty' kind of error at remote host:
 Add the following to *.bashrc* file in homedir: `[[ $- != *i* ]] && return`